 20 June 2013 – Kinship Care Ministerial Summit

-We are hosting a summit with Children’s Minister Edward Timpson MP and also with Shadow Children’s Minister, Lisa Nandy MP in Westminster on 20th June.
-It will give kinship carers the opportunity to speak directly to senior politicians and talk to them about their experiences and the experiences of the children they care for.
+We hosted a summit with Children’s Minister Edward Timpson MP and also with Shadow Children’s Minister, Lisa Nandy MP in Westminster on 20th June.
+It gave kinship carers the opportunity to speak directly to senior politicians and talk to them about their experiences and the experiences of the children they care for.
+The Summit also provided the opportunity for young people who had been brought up in kinship care to have their voices heard too.

 Rising numbers of care applications continue to place ever growing pressure on children’s services.
 When a child cannot live with their parents the Children Act (1989) requires that the first step should be to consider placing within their wider family when that is consistent with their welfare.
 Yet despite statutory guidance on family and friends care, practice varies across local authorities.

 Grandparents Plus partnered with Neil Stewart Associates to host this major kinship care conference which brought together leading national and international experts on kinship care to address some of these challenges.
-Follow the link below to read the full agenda.
+You can watch the conference here

 - Family Group Conferencing.
 Tim Fisher